-Mr. Witten's practice spans trade and investment issues, corporate compliance, international arbitration, and national security law.
-His practice also includes international law enforcement cooperation, corporate social responsibility, and public international law.
-His clients include the Governments of South Africa and the Federated States of Micronesia.
+Mr. Witten's practice spans public international law, national security law, corporate social responsibility, compliance issues, and international law enforcement cooperation.
+His clients have included the Governments of South Africa, Israel, and the Federated States of Micronesia.
 He advises the International Wood Products Association (IWPA) and IWPA members on Lacey Act, CITES, and economic sanctions issues.
-He represents clients in arbitrations at the International Centre for Settlement of Investment Disputes and under the North American Free Trade Agreement.
+He has also represented clients in arbitrations at the International Centre for Settlement of Investment Disputes and under the North American Free Trade Agreement.

 Before joining the firm, Mr. Witten served at the US State Department as Deputy Legal Adviser (equivalent to Deputy General Counsel) and Principal Deputy Assistant Secretary of State.
 As Deputy Legal Adviser, the top career legal position at the State Department, he supervised the Department's legal work on East Asian and Pacific matters; economic and business issues; human rights; environmental matters; international law enforcement cooperation; and Latin American matters.
 As Principal Deputy Assistant Secretary of State, he managed the US Government's worldwide refugee relief programs, including heading the State Department's diplomacy on these issues at the United Nations.
-Earlier roles at the State Department in a 22-year career included Assistant Legal Adviser for Law Enforcement and Intelligence, Acting Director of the Office of War Crimes Issues, and Legal Counsel to the State Department's Office of Counterterrorism.
-Mr. Witten earlier was a Trial Attorney in the Foreign Commerce Section of the Justice Department's Antitrust Division, specializing in transnational antitrust issues and investigations, and was an associate at another international law firm.
+Earlier roles in a 22-year career at the State Department included Assistant Legal Adviser for Law Enforcement and Intelligence, Acting Director of the Office of War Crimes Issues, and Legal Counsel to the State Department's Office of Counterterrorism.
+Mr. Witten earlier was a Trial Attorney in the Foreign Commerce Section of the Justice Department's Antitrust Division, specializing in transnational antitrust issues and investigations, and was an associate in the corporate and regulatory practices at another international law firm.

-Mr. Witten's pro bono work includes service on the Advisory Board of Kids in Need of Defense (KIND) and the Board of Advocates of Human Right First.
+Mr. Witten's pro bono activities include service on the Advisory Board of Kids in Need of Defense (KIND) and work on refugee and immigration issues for other national non-profit organizations.

 - Multinational company in an internal investigation concerning potential Foreign Corrupt Practices Act violations which was self-reported to the Securities and Exchange Commission and the US Department of Justice.